dinoshoebill/FPS-unity-controller/README.md

-# FPS-unity-game
+# FPS-unity-controller
-First person shooter game using Unity for learning purposes as a beginner game developer project.
+First person shooter controller using Unity for learning purposes as a beginner game developer project.

 Current progress:
 1. WASD movement